oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 Then the entities Mars, Phobos and Venus cannot be reached from the start node Sales and hence are orphans.

 Mars and Phobos can be made descendants of the root node by adding a relationship.
-Note the first segment of the `ParentNavigationProperty` appears at the end of the resource path and the second segment appears in the payload before the `@bind`:
+Note the first, collection-valued, segment of the `ParentNavigationProperty` appears at the end of the resource path and the second, single-valued, segment appears in the payload before the `@bind`:
 ```json
 POST /service/SalesOrganizations('Mars')/Relations
 Content-Type: application/json